emsig/emg3d/docs/user_guide/about.rst

   **Laplace domain**.
 Includes routines to compute the 3D EM field in the **time domain**.
-- **Command-line interface (CLI)**, through which emg3d can be used as forward modelling kernel in inversion routines.
+- **Command-line interface (CLI)**, through which emg3d can be used as forward modelling kernel in inversion routines written in any language.

 What is it _not_?